usri/aks-levelup/Security/Storing-secrets-securely/README.md

 #### Secrets as files

-Let's take a look at how to mount the same secrets as files rather than environment
+Let's take a look at how to mount the same secrets as files rather than environment variables:
-variables:

-Create a edit the file *ratings-api-deployment-files.yaml* by replacing <acr name> with your actual ACR name
+Edit the file *ratings-api-deployment-files.yaml* by replacing <acr name> with your actual ACR name

 ```bash
 code ratings-api-deployment-files.yaml